 Benefits of Ceiling Fans

 As you may know, ceiling fans don’t actually reduce a room’s air temperature, but they do make the room feel substantially cooler.
-Here are some other reasons to install a ceiling fan, particularly compared to installing an air conditioner.
+Here are some other reasons to install a ceiling fan, particularly compared to the large cost of installing an air conditioner.

 Air Circulation